John A. Logan: Post-war political career

-He was the second Commander-in-Chief of the Grand Army of the Republic from 1868 to 1871 and helped lead the call for creation of Memorial Day, originally called Decoration Day, as a national public holiday.
+He was the third Commander-in-Chief of the Grand Army of the Republic from 1868 to 1871 and helped lead the call for creation of Memorial Day, originally called Decoration Day, as a national public holiday.
 His war record and his great personal following, especially among members of the Grand Army of the Republic, contributed to his nomination for Vice President in 1884 on the Republican ticket with James G. Blaine.
 However, they were defeated by the Democratic ticket of Grover Cleveland and Thomas A. Hendricks.

 Logan was deeply embittered by the loss.
 He believed that President Chester A. Arthur’s supporters were disloyal after Arthur lost the Republican nomination.
 Logan obstructed Arthur’s nomination of journalist William Eleroy Curtis to be Secretary of the Latin American Trade Commission, claiming that Curtis made “damaging disclosures… to the Democratic National Committee.”
 Curtis threatened to mobilize his press resources against Logan's re-election bid.
 The controversy eventually dissipated.
 The 1885 US Senate election in Illinois was contentious, and Logan only won after a Democratic representative died and was replaced with a Republican.